 new york state

 Or how about closer to home, to a region in the Northeast that is equally as abundant in beauty, and rich in culture and history, Western New York state, where John’s mother’s family created a homestead after arriving from Ireland, and where John spent his high school years?
 A big part of the allure to travel to that region were the Finger Lakes, long, slender bodies of water that sprang from earth carved by glaciers long ago.
 The rock and mineral deposits that were laid behind along with the relatively cool climate created the perfect soil and weather composition for some delicious varietals of grapes and wine that we had been exploring and enjoying in recent years.
+These wines hav captured our attention with their balance of fruit, acidity and minerality, their focus on German rieslings and gewurztraminers as well as cabernet franc, grapes suited to the region’s climate yet expressed differently and beautifully in their adopted home.
 A bonus was being able to meet family later on who were flying in from California and D.C. to gather at Cuba Lake, a smaller lake further west, where John’s mother’s family settled.

 We started plotting out our adventure, mapping out some of our favorite vineyards, as well as a couple of intriguing unknowns.
 As we drove west from Vermont, over the Green Mountains and into Western New York State, we felt ourselves relax into the thrum of verdant rolling hills and emerald green pastures dotted with cows and hay bales.